EmilRamsvik/Digital-Garden/docs/Travel/Places/Singapore.md

   - south-east-asia
 Finished: true
 created: 2023-10-23T17:26
-updated: 2024-01-07T17:24
+updated: 2024-02-29T20:36
 ---
+# Singapore

 # Description
+I lived in Singapore for 6 months and had a splendid time; I actually did most of the tourist stuff when I returned from a work trip.

 ## Best Experiences
 Singapore is the heart of South East Asia (SEA).
-I think some of the best experiences are related to just immersion in the different cultures that are the heart of the city-state.
+I think some of the best experiences are related to immersion in the different cultures at the heart of the city-state.
 Chinatown and Little India are definitely places I can recommend.

-Also, east coast park when there is a sunset.
-Watching the lights of the hundreds of ships in the strait are definitely an experience of a lifetime.
+Also, visit East Coast Park when there is a sunset.
+Watching the lights of the hundreds of ships in the strait is definitely an experience of a lifetime.

 A Singapore visit is definitely not complete without a visit to: